 What is AER, and how does it work?

-AER is a common financial acronym that’s often seen alongside savings account interest rates.
+AER is a common financial acronym that’s often seen alongside savings account interest rates in the UK.
+But what does AER mean?
 Here, we cover the basics of what AER is, how it’s calculated, how it’s different to other interest rate calculations, and what it means to you as a saver.
 You’ll find all the savings accounts advertised in our marketplace are displayed with the AER, allowing you to quickly and easily compare products with different terms.

 • AER meaning: AER stands for Annual Equivalent Rate, and it’s a type of interest rate for savings accounts

-• AER calculation: AER is calculated based on the interest, bonuses and charges on your savings account across a 12 month period
+• How does AER work: AER is calculated based on the interest on your savings account across a 12-month period, including any compounding

-• Interest: If your AER is variable, the amount of interest you’ll earn will change, either going up or down
+• AER interest: If your AER is variable, the amount of interest you’ll earn on your money will change, either going up or down

 What does AER stand for?

-AER stands for Annual Equivalent Rate.
-You may also see an interest rate listed as an Effective Annual Rate (EAR) or Annual Percentage Yield (APY), which are similar ways of calculating interest, but that are used in different contexts.
+In the UK, AER stands for Annual Equivalent Rate.
+You may also see an interest rate listed as an Effective Annual Rate (EAR) or Annual Percentage Yield (APY), which are similar ways of calculating interest, but are used in different contexts.

 What is AER?